hydrodynamicstability/physicsReviewJournals/README.md

 Current publisher:  Springer-Nature

 Second ranked is one of the newest physics review journals; it was founded in 2019 by its first lead editor, Iulia Georgescu.
 This journal belongs to the recently established *Nature Reviews* family of journals (disucssed further below).
 It is an impressive feat to see that in less than a decade, this journal has climbed the rankings over several much longer-established review journals, listed below.
+I especially appreciate this journal's Commentaries section, a worthy successor for the defunct Reference Frame column in *Physics Today*.

 ## [Physics Reports](https://www.sciencedirect.com/journal/physics-reports)